BESSER-PEARL/BESSER/docs/source/examples/object_example.rst

   :alt: Library object model
   :align: center

-The Python code to specify the B-UML model, including its classes, attributes, and relationships, is presented in the following code (lines 1-44).
+The Python code to specify the structural and object models (using the B-UML libraries) is presented below., including its classes, attributes, and relationships, is presented in the following code (lines 1-44).

 .. literalinclude:: ../../../tests/object/library_object.py